 There are two main types of gallstones:

-- Cholesterol gallstones - these may form if there is too much cholesterol in the bile.
-They are the main type of gallstones in the United Kingdom and United States.
+- Cholesterol gallstones: These may form if there is too much cholesterol in the bile.
+They are the main type of gallstones in the United States.

-- Pigment gallstones - these form when the bile has too much bilirubin.
-They are more common among patients who have liver disease, infected bile tubes, or blood disorders, such as sickle-cell anemia.
+- Pigment gallstones: These form when the bile has too much bilirubin.
+They are more common among people with liver disease, infected bile tubes, or blood disorders, such as sickle-cell anemia.

 Experts are not completely sure why some people develop the chemical imbalance in their gallbladder that causes gallstones, while others do not.

-However, we do know that gallstones are more common among overweight/obese people, especially women.
+However, we do know that gallstones are more common among people with obesity, especially women.
 A study revealed that a bulging midriff almost doubles a woman's chances of developing gallstones and the need for surgery to remove them.

 - women who have been pregnant

 - people who have recently lost lots of weight